Patrialis Akbar: Corruption arrest and conviction

 Akbar's tenure on the Constitutional Court was cut short despite the presidential appeals that had led to his initial appointment.
 In January 2017, the Corruption Eradication Commission arrested Akbar and 10 other defendants in a sting operation on suspicion of corruption in an animal health law.
 Constitutional Chief Justice Arief Hidayat led an investigation into three justices, clearing fellow justices Manahan Sitompul and I Dewa Gede Palguna but finding enough evidence for Akbar's dismissal.

 On 4 September 2017, Jakarta Corruption Court sentenced Akbar to eight years in jail and fined him Rp300 million.
 The court found he had accepted bribes from a beef importer in connection with a judicial review of the 2014 Animal Husbandry and Livestock Health Law.
 Patrialis only received US$10,000 or half of the amount of US$20,000 given [as bribes] from businessman Basuki Hariman through [middleman] Kamaluddin.
 In August 2019, the Supreme Court said it had cut Akbar's sentence to seven years in jail, saying there were mitigating circumstances: he had only received half of the bribe money, and he had spent Rp4 million of that money on playing golf with Kamaluddin, the middleman.
 The Supreme Court judges who cut his sentence were Andi Samsan Nganro, L.L.
 Hutagalung and Sri Murwahyuni.

+Basuki Hariman was released in 2023 after serving part of his sentence and has returned to the import business, re-establishing himself as a significant player in Indonesia’s meat and garlic imports through a network of companies linked to him.
+Akbar got an early release in 2022 from Sukamiskin penitentiary in Bandung.